Bharatanatyam: Costume and attire

 The costume of a female Bharatanatyam dancer resembles a Tamil Hindu bridal dress.
 It typically consists of a sari in bright colors with golden or silver zari embroidery on the borders.
-The costume can be stitched from the sari, with individual pieces for a bottom (either a skirt or salwar-shaped pants), a pleated piece which falls in front and opens like a hand fan when the dancer flexes her knees or performs footwork, a hip piece that covers the seat of the pant/skirt, and a torso piece that looks like an aanchal (i.e. the draped part of a regular sari).
-Some dancers also opt for an unstitched sari that is draped specially, with the single piece of cloth starting around the legs like a dhoti, then upwards along the front torso, over the left shoulder, and then down the back with its end held at the waist by a jeweled belt.
-The costume of a male Bharatanatyam dancer is usually either a sari or a white cotton cloth draped around the legs and bottom half of the body like a dhoti.
+The costume can be stitched from the sari, with individual pieces for a bottom (either a skirt or salwar-shaped pants), a pleated piece that falls in front and opens like a hand fan when the dancer flexes her knees or performs footwork, a hip piece that covers the seat of the pants or skirt, and a torso piece that looks like an aanchal (i.e., the draped part of a regular sari).
+Some dancers also opt for an unstitched sari that is draped specially, with the single piece of cloth starting around the legs like a dhoti, then running upwards along the front torso, over the left shoulder, and then down the back with its end held at the waist by a jeweled belt.
+The costume of a male Bharatanatyam dancer is usually a white cotton cloth draped around the legs and bottom half of the body like a dhoti.
 During performances, the upper body of the male dancer remains bare.
-Male dancers typically do not wear stitched costumes.
+Female dance attire consists of more accessories compared to male attire.

-Both female and male dancers wear elaborate jewelry on their ears, nose, neck, and wrists.
-Female dancers wear additional jewelry on their heads that emphasizes their hairline and parting.
+Female dancers wear elaborate jewelry such as earrings, nose rings, necklaces, bangles on their wrists, and additional jewelry on their heads that emphasizes their hairline and parting.
 They also wear a smaller piece of jewelry on each side of their parting.
-These represent the sun and the moon.
+These represent the sun and the moon, symbolizing the duality of grace and strength, similar to those worn by brides in South India.

-Long hair on both male and female dancers is either secured by a bun or a braid.
-Female dancers with short hair often use braid extensions or bun hair pieces to simulate long hair.
+Long hair on female dancers is either secured in a bun or a braid.
+Female dancers with shorter hair often use braid extensions or bun hairpieces to simulate long hair.
 Female dancers also wear imitation flowers made of either cloth or paper around their braids or buns.
-These are known as (or gajra).
+These are known as gajra.

-Both male and female dancers wear makeup, including foundation, blush, lipstick, and thick eyeliner or kohl, which helps the audience see and understand their facial expressions.
+Dancers wear makeup, including foundation, blush, lipstick, and thick eyeliner or kohl, which helps the audience see and understand their facial expressions.

-All dancers wear leather anklets on each foot, which are called salangai or ghungroos.
+Bharatanatyam dancers wear leather anklets on each foot, which are called salangai or ghungroos.
 These are made of small bells attached to a broad leather strap with belts that secure them at the back of the ankle.
 The bells are arranged in uniform rows and can be heard when the dancer moves their feet.
 The salangai helps emphasize the rhythm of the music as well as the dancer's footwork.
+In addition to the salangai, it is also common for female dancers to wear silver anklets known as kolusu or payal on their feet.

-Lastly, all dancers outline their hands and feet with red kumkum powder or alta, a tradition that helps the audience easily see their hand and foot gestures.
+Dancers outline their hands and feet with red kumkum powder or alta, a tradition that helps the audience easily see their hand and foot gestures.